 Hybrid funds work in the grey area between pure equity and pure debt funds.
-There are many ways to create a hybrid scheme which leverages investment opportunities in both the asset classes.
+There are many ways to create a hybrid scheme that leverages investment opportunities in both asset classes.
 Most hybrid funds vary the percentage of funds allotted to equity to achieve the fund’s objectives.
 However, to create a clear demarcation between a balanced hybrid fund with up to 60% exposure to equity and those with a higher exposure, SEBI created a new hybrid fund category called Aggressive Hybrid Fund.

 — Registered with SEBI, AMFI & BSE

 — Paperless sign up on web & app

 — ZERO fees !

 Aggressive Mutual Funds are hybrid funds that invest between 65%-80% of their total assets in equity and equity-related instruments and the balance 20%-35% in debt securities and money market instruments.
 Usually, hybrid funds with a balanced approach are not permitted to take advantage of any arbitrage opportunities, even if the fund manager is certain to make good returns.

 Note: Arbitrage is the process of buying a security in one market at a lower price and selling it in another market at a higher price.
 The aim is to gain from the difference in price.